tilleul/apple2/tools/6502_assembler/README.md

 - HEX pseudo-instruction to define HEX data
 - ASC/STR pseudo-instructions to define text constants (with ASC, hi-bit is unset, while with STR, it is)
 - syntax highlighting
+- linking of object modules (sheets) in the same workbook
+- global labels across the workbook
+- negative values are supported for decimal notation
+- error checking (highlighted in brown)

 ## Revisions
 ### v1.0 (Jan 31, 2021)